-You will walk between 10 and 20 kilometers per day, depending on altitude, whether you are ascending or descending and the pace of the group.
+You will walk between 3-7 hours per day, depending on altitude, whether you are ascending or descending and the pace of the group.
 All trekkers are different and have a different pace.

 Local food is available, which mostly consists of Dal Bhat.
 Some continental food is available and prepared locally.
-Accommodation varies from lodge to lodge.
+Accommodation is basis, varies from lodge to lodge.

 You will find us at the northern end of Lakeside.
 We are only 2 minutes walk from the lake and our restaurant has lake views.

-We have a pick-up service for our clients so let us know in which bus/ flight you are coming on to Pokhara.
-If you want us to arrange you bus ticket/ flight we can do this too.
+We have a pick-up service for our clients so let us know on which bus/ flight you are coming to Pokhara.
+If you want us to arrange you bus ticket/ flight we can also do this.